1972 Montreal Museum of Fine Arts robbery: Theories of the paintings' current whereabouts

 The robbery receives little attention today, except from the insurance companies and police, who continue to search.
 "Like a death in the family, you have to let it drop," Bantey says.
 However, in 2009, Paul Lavallée, the museum's director at the time, said it continues to affect the museum, since it might not be able to reclaim the works even if they were recovered. "[W]e would be strapped for funds," he said, even if the insurer offered them to the museum at a discount.

 It is possible the paintings may have been destroyed to prevent them from being used as evidence against those in possession of them.
 But Lacoursière believes they were likely sold through smaller dealers, who may not have known or cared if they were stolen, to collectors who likewise keep them private, especially today, since they cannot sell them.
-He also notes that criminal organizations have found stolen art useful in other ways.
-During the 1994–2002 Quebec Biker war, he recalls, he learned that one member of the Montreal-area Hells Angels served as a fence for art thieves, selling stolen art to the Italian Mafia at 10% of its price, who in turn used the names of dead residents of the affluent suburb of Westmount on faked provenance forms.
+He also notes that criminal organizations have found stolen art useful in other ways, such as money laundering.
+In 2000, he recalls, police found art stolen from homes in the affluent suburbs of Westmount and Outremont in the Laval home of Joseph Ghaleb, a loanshark linked to both the Montreal-area Hells Angels and the local mafia.
+He had served as a fence for art thieves, selling the stolen art at 10% of its price to the Italian Mafia, who in turn used the names of dead Westmount residents on faked provenance forms.

 While it is not believed likely that the original robbers were affiliated with organized crime, the ransom attempts may point in that direction.
-The Port of Montreal envelope in which the snapshots of the stolen art was sent may suggest the involvement of the West End Gang, an Irish-dominated group that is one of Canada's oldest and strongest criminal organizations, which has historically been based in the city's port.
-Bantey, however, doubts this based on his familiarity with the city's criminal element from his journalism days. "[They] were interested in prostitution and drugs" exclusively at the time, he says, and no one involved would have had the expertise required to pull off the robbery.
+The Port of Montreal envelope in which the snapshots of the stolen art was sent may suggest the involvement of the West End Gang, an Irish-dominated group historically based in the city's port.
+Bantey, however, doubts this based on his familiarity with the city's criminal element from his journalism days.
+The West End Gang and the Italian mafia were interested in prostitution and/or drugs exclusively at the time, he says, and no one involved with them then would have had the expertise required to pull off the robbery.
 Nor does he believe the thieves were motivated by separatism or any other political cause, just a desire to enrich themselves.

 There are some suggestions the paintings, if they still exist, are still in Montreal, or elsewhere in Canada, or the U.S. or Europe.
-But investigators believe the art has been moved to Latin America.
+But investigators believe if the mafia has been involved, the art has been moved to Latin America.
 Lacoursière notes that many of the West End Gang often spend their winters in, and retire to, Costa Rica.
 Police there have not responded to requests for assistance from their counterparts in Montreal.
 Bantey believes the paintings are in South America somewhere.
 "I've heard several people I respect say that."
-In contrast, Beneditti, the CTV reporter who covered the robbery when it happened, thinks the paintings are still somewhere in Montreal, as the thieves would likely have been unable to sell them.

 The police files on the robbery remain closed to public inspection as the case is still open.